Trade Gold Trading

 Investor has 80% above the required amount

-These Levels are Displayed on the Trade Software Platform Screenshot Below as an Example:
+These Levels are Shown in the Trading Platform Screenshot Below as an Example:

 Maximum Leverage Set for Account - Max Leverage on Trade Account Explained